slidenerd/ec2-mean-test/EC2.md

  12. **Setup Elastic IP** before getting a domain name
  13. How to setup a custom domain with **Godaddy**?
  14. How to setup **FREE SSL** on the custom domain using **LetsEncrypt/Certbot**?
 Let's GOO!
 	A small note would be that on a true production system, you want to install Node on one instance and MongoDB on another instance.
-[HERE](https://stackoverflow.com/questions/8742240/should-i-be-running-mongodb-on-its-own-ec2-instance) is a stackoverflow answer discussing the same.
 Since this will go beyond the limits of FREE Tier we are going to setup both on the same instance.

 # Step 1: Setup Ubuntu instance on EC2
  1. We are going to install Ubuntu 18.04 on EC2.